Skip to navigation Skip to content

 • press [Enter] twice to confirm the component details

-• Debt Amount Waived $ field, key the amount to be waived
+• Debt Amount Waived $, key the amount of interest to be paid

 Record the details on a DOC as per the minimum DOC standards for debt waivers.